Skip to content

 Socket / TCP

-Four one-way TCP client/server pairs over the netns wire loopback, each pair pinned to one isolated core (16–19).
+Four one-way TCP client/server pairs over the netns wire loopback.
+Each pair's send (client) and receive (server) sides pin to separate isolated cores in one CPU cluster (pairs 1–2 in 15–19, pairs 3–4 in 5–9).
+A shared send/receive core ping-pongs a single stream and can wedge it at half rate for a whole run, so splitting the two sides keeps single-stream throughput stable.
 TCP self-paces via flow control, so App TX equals App RX with effectively no app-level loss. message_size is the per-send byte count of a stream (no datagram boundary, no fragmentation).

 Throughput in Gb/s (App TX = App RX), mean ± std over 3 reps: